What is the Cost of Goods Manufactured?

 - Direct wages contracted @ $0.40 per unit of closing WIP = 12000 units $Re.
 0.40 = $4,800

 - Total Direct Wages = $400000+$4800 = $404,800

 #2 – Working Note 2 (WN2) – Hire charges

 - Hire charges of machine @$0.60 per unit manufactured = 500000 @ $0.60 = $300,000

-Cost of Goods Manufactured or Manufacturing Account is calculated to serve the following purposes:
+Cost of Goods Manufactured or Manufacturing Account calculations serve the following purposes:

-- It sets out in detail with the appropriate classification of the elements of cost.
+- It sets out in detail the appropriate classification of the elements of cost.

 - It shall allow the entity to plan its product pricing strategy, resource utilization planning, volume producing planning, etc.

-- It may also be used to fix the amount of production of profit-sharing bonuses when such schemes are in force.
+- The use of it may also be to fix the amount of production of profit-sharing bonuses when such schemes are in force.